Think before you post, focus on your passion, always be learning, and more great advice from Twitter pros

-To help wade through the world of Twitter and avoid having a tweet-gone-wrong forever saved in the Library of Congress, three social media professionals weigh in with some tips on what career marketers should do and should avoid on the decade-old, yet always evolving, social media platform.
+Marketing News spoke with three social media professionals who weighed in on what career marketers should do and what they should avoid on the quick-fire social media platform.

 3 Things to Avoid